 MOMIX dance company to perform in Torrington

 Jan.
-5—TORRINGTON — MOMIX returns to the Warner Theatre Jan.
+6—TORRINGTON — MOMIX returns to the Warner Theatre Jan.
 14-15, performing a mix of new works, and audience favorites.

 Moses Pendleton, Artistic Director, co-founded the ground-breaking Pilobolus Dance Theatre in 1971, and after half a century, still hasn't come close to running out of innovative visions for the human body on stage, according to the Warner.